-- It is our pleasure to invite you to the Department of Resources Recycling and Recovery (CalRecycle) Zone Works Training Workshop on May 29-30, 2019 in Sacramento.
-(The fall workshop is October 23-24, 2019.)
+- It is our pleasure to invite you to the next CalRecycle Zone Works Training Workshop on Wednesday and Thursday, December 13-14, 2023 in Sacramento.
 For questions, please contact Frank Severson.

 - The RMDZ CEQA Tool Kit is a series of web pages designed to guide a potential or existing zone through the CEQA process.

 - Interest Rate: Generally, 4.0 percent, but may be adjusted based on the loan applicants ability to repay and creditworthiness.